Biden arrives in Romania, pledges U.S. backing over Ukraine

 "You can count on us, we do what we say," Biden told a gathering of Romanian and American troops after doffing his brown leather jacket at a military air base near Bucharest, where "capacity-building" exercises are being conducted.

-Biden's White House office had earlier said he would underscore Washington's "ironclad commitment to the collective defence of NATO under Article 5 and express appreciation for Romania's contributions to regional and global security".
+Biden's White House office had earlier said he would underscore Washington's "ironclad commitment to the collective defense of NATO under Article 5 and express appreciation for Romania's contributions to regional and global security".

 Delivering his speech inside a brightly-lit hangar, flanked by Romanian military aircraft, Biden said: "The aggression to Crimea ... reminds us why we need NATO.
 Europe's borders should never again be changed at the point of a gun ... which is why we continue to condemn Russia's occupation of Crimea."